h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

     ./gradlew -Pdisable.java6bytecode.gen install

->If *gradle install* hangs it may be because some other process, such as IntelliJ, is holding the lock on the artifact cache.
-If so, stop that process and retry *gradle install*.
+> If *gradlew install* hangs it may be because some other process, such as IntelliJ, is holding the lock on the artifact cache.
+If so, stop that process and retry *gradlew install*.

 Create a git clone of the Perrier repository.